Gum Disease Treatment – Denton, TX

 In many cases, your lifestyle choices can greatly affect your oral health.
-Poor dental hygiene is a large contributor toward periodontal disease.
-Neglecting to brush and floss can cause plaque and tartar to accumulate along your gumline, both of which are full of harmful bacteria that result in infections.
+Poor dental hygiene is a large contributor to periodontal disease, and neglecting the practice of brushing and flossing can cause plaque and tartar to accumulate along your gumline, both of which are full of harmful bacteria that result in infections.
 Smoking also puts you at greater risk.

 With that being said, some uncontrollable factors also contribute to gum disease.
 For example, diabetes and genetics may play a role in whether your gums become infected.

 HOW CAN I PREVENT GUM DISEASE?